intake/intake/docs/source/making-plugins.rst

     urlpath, *_ = self._get_cache(self._urlpath)

-  Will return the locationg of the cached urlpath for the first cache specified in the catalog source.
+  Will return the location of the cached urlpath for the first matching cache specified in the catalog source.

 - ``_get_partition(self, i)``: Should return all of the data from partition id ``i``, where ``i`` is typically an integer, but may be something more complex.